RosettaCommons/DeepAb/README.md

 # _DeepAb_
-This is the official repository containing the models and code for the [DeepAb antibody structure prediction method](https://www.biorxiv.org/content/10.1101/2021.05.27.445982v1.full).
+This is the official repository for [DeepAb](https://www.biorxiv.org/content/10.1101/2021.05.27.445982v1.full): Antibody structure prediction using interpretable deep learning.

 ## Setup

-_Note_: This project is tested with Python 3.7.9

 _Optional_: Create and activate a python virtual environment
 ```